woossi0/suite/docs/usermanual/source/sysadmin/jvm/setting.rst

       export $JAVA_HOME=/usr/lib/jvm/jre1.7.0_71

 #.
-Make sure that your application server (Jetty, Tomcat, etc.) is using this new Java.
-(It may be reading the ``JAVA_HOME`` environment variable, but not necessarily.)
+Ensure your application server (Jetty, Tomcat, etc.) is using this new Java.
+Many application servers will pick up the system ``JAVA_HOME`` environment variable or require that their service definition be modified.

 #.
 If using OpenGeo Suite packages (or using Tomcat) open :file:`/etc/default/tomcat7` in a text editor (or equivalent for your system).
 Scroll down to the end of the file where the ``JAVA_HOME`` variable is set.
 Add the line: